 - In a separate mixing bowl, add pumpkin puree, maple syrup, Greek yogurt, oil, eggs, and vanilla extract and mix until smooth and combined.
 You can use a hand mixer if you like, but I usually just use a whisk and mix by hand.

 - Pour the wet ingredients into the bowl with the dry ingredients and stir until just combined.
 Some lumps in the batter are okay.
+Fold/gently stir in the chia seeds, taking care not to over-mix.

 - Portion out the batter evenly into the greased muffin tin.
 I like to use a cookie scoop to help make this process more efficient with less drips.